turingschool/front-end-curriculum/lessons/module-3/redux-sagas.md

 `applyMiddleware` gives each middleware library access to the important Redux methods `getState()` and `dispatch()`.

-Here's an example of how we'd add redux-saga middleware to our store:
+Here's an example from the docs of how we'd add redux-saga middleware to our store:

 ```javascript
 import { createStore, applyMiddleware } from 'redux'